choria-io/website/docs/content/deployment/next-steps/_index.md

 The community is where you can go to get support should you have any problems installing or using the software or just want to discuss ideas or concerns with other users.

-We have a mailing list for users that will also receive notifications of updates to the modules and so forth.
-The group is hosted on [Google Groups, you can sign up here](https://groups.google.com/forum/#!forum/choria-users).

 For more interactive comms I am on the Puppet IRC as _Volcane_ and on slack as _ripienaar_, we also have a _#choria_ channel on the [Puppet Slack](http://slack.puppet.com/) and [GitHub Discussions](https://github.com/choria-io/general/discussions).

 If you wish to file a ticket about anything here or improve something you can do so in [choria-io/general](https://github.com/choria-io/general) where it will be triaged.